-Derryfield is excited to announce an array of domestic and international opportunities for our middle and upper school students for the 2016-2017 year.
-Limited financial assistance is available, and we encourage families to apply using the financial aid application.
-The deadline to apply for financial aid is October 14, registration forms are due October 21.
-For further information on these programs, please contact Susan Grodman at email@example.com, or 603.669.4524, ext.
-2106.
+Derryfield is excited to announce an array of domestic and international opportunities for our middle and upper school students for the 2017-2018 year.
+The deadline for all program registrations and financial aid applications is October 13.
+Limited financial assistance is available and we encourage families to apply using the financial aid application.

 Located in Manchester, NH, The Derryfield School is a private day school for grades 6-12.
 Students benefit from a challenging academic program, fine and performing arts, competitive athletics, and a wide selection of extracurricular activities.